mm318/Bombermaaan/README.md

 This program is still, and will always be under development.
-You can check the latest history of this project by browsing <a href="http://bombermaaan.sourceforge.net/">its website</a>.
+You can check the latest history of this project by browsing [its website](http://bombermaaan.sourceforge.net/).
 You'll be informed of what was changed, fixed, added, and removed in each version.

 ## System requirements

-This program has been tested under Windows 95 OSR2, 98 PE/SE, 2000 and XP.
+This program has been tested under Ubuntu 20.04.

-It requires DirectX 7.0 or later to run.
-It is recommended you set your display to at least
-16 bit color depth.
-A sound card is recommended.

-## Parameters and switches for Win32

-When Bombermaaan is called without a command line parameter (started with mouse click for example), the game fetches level files from the directory &lt;path-to-exe-file&gt;\Levels.
-The configuration file named config.xml and log file named log.txt are read and/or written in the same folder where the called exe file resides.

-Since some Windows systems (Vista for example) don't allow the creation of files in the program's directory, Bombermaaan was modified so the dynamic files (config.xml and log.txt) are handled in a subfolder of the user's application data folder.<br />
-You can use <kbd>echo %appdata%</kbd> in the command line to see where your application folder is placed.
-Bombermaaan creates a subfolder called &quot;Bombermaaan&quot;.
-You can browse to this folder by running <kbd>%appdata%\Bombermaaan</kbd> or typing <kbd>start &quot;%appdata%\Bombermaaan&quot;</kbd>
-in a command line window.<br />
-<strong>This behaviour is NOT enabled by default.</strong><br />
-To enable the use of your %appdata% folder, append <kbd>--use-appdata-dir</kbd> when calling the Bombermaaan exe file.<br />
-Users can store their own level files in the %appdata%\Bombermaaan\Levels directory.
-These files are also loaded as level files.
-So there is no need to touch the program files directory.
-Remember: this behaviour is enabled when the <kbd>--use-appdata-dir</kbd> parameter is used.

-You can call Bombermaaan with the <kbd>--help</kbd> switch to see a message box with copyright and license notice.

 ## Parameters and switches for Linux

-When Bombermaaan is called without a command line parameter (started with mouse click for example), the game fetches level files from the directory &lt;path-to-executable-file&gt;\Levels.
-The configuration file named config.xml and log file named log.txt are read and/or written in your home folder <code>~/.Bombermaaan</code>.
+When Bombermaaan is called without a command line parameter (started with mouse click for example), the game fetches level files from the directory \<path-to-executable-file\>/levels.
+The configuration file named config.xml and log file named log.txt are read and/or written in the current working directory.

-Users can store their own level files in the ~\.Bombermaaan\Levels directory.
-These files are also loaded as level files.
-So there is no need to touch the folder where the executable files are stored.

-If you don't like this behavior you can pass the <kbd>--ignore-home-dir</kbd> switch to the executable.<br />
-<strong>This behaviour is NOT enabled by default.</strong><br />
+If you don't like the dynamic files (config.xml and log.txt) being in the current working directory, you can pass the `--use-appdata-dir` switch to the executable. **This behaviour is NOT enabled by default.**
-To enable the use of the local folder, append <kbd>--ignore-home-dir</kbd> when calling the Bombermaaan executable file.
+To enable the use of `~/.Bombermaaan`, append `--use-appdata-dir` when calling the Bombermaaan executable file.

-You can call Bombermaaan with the <kbd>--help</kbd> switch to see a message box with copyright and license notice.
+You can call Bombermaaan with the `--help` switch to see a message box with copyright and license notice.

 ## Controls

 During a match :
 - Here are the configurations :
-  Keyboard 1 (Default) : Up/Down/Left/Right + X/Z
+  - Keyboard 1 (Default) : Up/Down/Left/Right + X/Z
-  Keyboard 2 (Default) : 8/5/4/6 + Y/T
+  - Keyboard 2 (Default) : 8/5/4/6 + Y/T
-  Keyboard 3 (Default) : I/K/J/L + 8/7
+  - Keyboard 3 (Default) : I/K/J/L + 8/7
-  Keyboard 4 (Default) : H/N/B/M + 5/4
+  - Keyboard 4 (Default) : H/N/B/M + 5/4
-  Keyboard 5 (Default) : R/F/D/G + 1/2
+  - Keyboard 5 (Default) : R/F/D/G + 1/2
-  Joystick X (Default) : Up/Down/Left/Right + Button1/Button2
+  - Joystick X (Default) : Up/Down/Left/Right + Button1/Button2
 - On your configuration :
   - Up/Down/Left/Right : make your bomber move
   - Action 1 : drop a bomb if possible,